Business Insider: Finances

 Business Insider first reported a profit in the fourth quarter of 2010.
 As of 2011, it had 45 full-time employees.
 Its target audience at the time was limited to "investors and financial professionals".
 In June 2012, it had 5.4 million unique visitors.
 As of 2013, Jeff Bezos was a Business Insider investor; his investment company Bezos Expeditions held approximately 3 percent of the company as of its acquisition in 2015.

 In 2015, Axel Springer SE acquired 88 percent of the stake in Insider Inc. for $343 million (€306 million), implying a total valuation of $442 million.

 Divisions

 Business Insider operates a paid division titled BI Intelligence, established in 2013.

 In July 2015, Business Insider began the technology website Tech Insider, with a staff of 40 people working primarily from the company's existing New York headquarters, but originally separated from the main Business Insider newsroom.
 However, Tech Insider was eventually folded into the Business Insider website.

+Also in 2015, Business Insider launched Insider Picks, the precursor to what is now Insider Reviews, to help shoppers navigate the complex retail industry and make the best purchasing decisions.

 In October 2016, Business Insider started Markets Insider as a joint venture with Finanzen.net, another Axel Springer company.